Wolfenheimm/automuse/README.md

 - `Speak`

 # Requirements
-- GoLang 1.19
+- GoLang 1.23
+- A Linux environment:
-- A Discord bot token placed in an environment variable (See Link Above)
+    - A [Discord Bot Token](https://discord.com/developers/applications) placed in an environment variable
         - Env var: BOT_TOKEN
-- A YouTube API Key placed in an environment variable (See Link Above)
+    - A [YouTube API Key]((https://developers.google.com/youtube/v3/docs)) placed in an environment variable
         - Env var: YT_TOKEN
     - Your Discord Guild ID and Channel ID placed in environment variables
         - Env var: GUILD_ID
         - Env var: GENERAL_CHAT_ID <-- You may choose any voice channel in your server
+        - Tip: Enable Developer Mode in Discord to get this information
+    - The Discord Bot will require the following OAuth2 permissions:
+        - Scope:
+            - Bot
+        - Permissions:
+            - Connect
+            - Speak
+            - Send Messages

 # How to use
 - Run the project from within its directory - `go run .`
-- You may only use YouTube links (for now)
+- You may only use YouTube links & it doesn't necessarily have to be a song
-- You must be in a voice channel in order to run commands, specifically the play command
+- You must be in a voice channel in order to play content from YT
-- Adding the -pl argument will play a YT playlist in its entirety
+- Adding the -pl argument will play a YT playlist in its entirety, provided the URL is a public playlist
-- Playing additional songs will place the songs in a queue, if there is one
+- Playing additional content while one is playing will place the content in a queue
-- If you are experiencing sound quality issues, add them to the songQualityIssues.json file and choose a format (rarely needed)

 ## Syntax
 ###### Base Commands to Use the Bot